cbwall/CSIA-corals/README.md

       - AA-CSIA for weighted mean calculations

   **percent heterotrophy** *folder*
     - spreadsheets to calculate percent heterotrophy in mixing models

 #### FIGURES *folder*
    *execute code* -- these are outputs from the code chunks in R
    *Main Tables and Figures* -- these are found in the manuscript text, slightly modified figure outputs

+#### OUTPUT *folder*
+   - assorted outputs from running Rmd code, some used in figure and table summaries